SofMain-1337/Fortnite-ExternalBase/README.md

 I WILL UPDATE THIS SOURCE EVERY UPDATE!

+MAKE SURE PROJECT IS SET TO: Release x64

 Update v2: Changed Driver to ud one Fixed cr3 and crashing issue Updated to the new fortnite chapter!

 Update v1: